-The table given below gives the financial highlights of the Company for the year ended31st March 2016 as compared to the previous financial year.
+The table given below gives the financial highlights of the Company on standalone basisfor the year ended 31st March 2017 as compared to the previous financial year.

 | ||(Rupees) ||(Rupees) |

 |Net Profit for the Year ||108767034 ||56299836 |

 |Less: Dividend Distribution Tax ||2117191 ||2117191 |

 |Amount Transferred to General Reserve ||Nil ||Nil |

 |Balance Carried forward ||405991679 ||309741836 |

 The Directors have recommended a dividend @ Rs.
 0.20 Paise per equity share of Rs.
 2/-each for the approval of Shareholders at the ensuing Annual General Meeting.

 Management Discussion and Analysis: (a) Industrial Structure and developments :